abhinavsagar/Grocery-Product-Classification/README.md

 ![results](grocery3.png)

-The model is able to reach an accuracy of 60% which is quite good considering the number of classes(25) with 100-200 images in each category.
+The model is able to reach a validation accuracy of 60% which is quite good considering the number of classes(25) with 100-200 images in each category.
+Feel free to use different architectures and play with the hyperparameters for better results.

 ## Citing